UtrechtUniversity/campylobacter-crisprscape/README.md

    impossible through an error.
 Additionally wget and curl do not properly download the databases in a way that spacepharer can identify, requiring a manual upload.

+2025-02-21:
+ - Spacepharer databases are best created using the example names "querysetDB" and "targetsetDB" as other names such as "spacersetDB" causes weird errors.

 ### Files I want to collect and process

 1. Complete CRISPR-Cas locus sequences as fasta